johnstantongeddes/johnstantongeddes.org/_posts/2013-05-07-workstation-guidelines.md

 nohup nice -n 19 Rscript script.r &
 ~~~

-where the `nohup` command specifies that your job will be run without hangups (if your terminal becomes disconnected) and `nice` specifies low priority to avoid swamping system resources.
+where the `nohup` command specifies that your job will be run without hangups (if your terminal becomes disconnected) and `nice` specifies low priority to avoid swamping system resources, and the `&` means that the job runs in the background so you can continue working in the terminal.
 Replace `Rscript` with `bash` for a shell script, or `python` fore a python script, etc...

 The output of the script will be concatenated to the file nohup.out in the working directory.